Health, Safety and Security

 This handbook provides you with information that will help you become acquainted with the aims and objectives of the school, a brief overview of the curriculum as well as practical day-to-day information.

-- General Health and In Case of Illness
+- General Health and Illness

 - Infectious and Communicable Diseases